geekyAnkush/KMessenger/README.md

 yarn
 ```

-Then, running the development server:
+Then for running the development server:

 ```bash
 npm run dev